Tag Archives: Virginia Sustarsic

 He waited at the front door, holding it open for her.
 She trudged up, he followed her, and the parrot every time said, “Welcome back!” when they stepped into their apartment.
 Angie returned with vegetables like asparagus and nuts like filberts for the thick billed brightly colored bird.

-“Friends would just drop in,” said Virginia.
+“Friends would just drop in,” Virginia said. ”All the time.”

-“They’re up to snow good,” he joked laconically when they hit bottom bumped upwards and got some air under their sled.
-Bob Flood talked low talked slow and didn’t say much.
+Mr. Flood and I watched them from the second-floor landing.
+“They’re up to snow good,” he said when they hit bottom, bumped upwards, and got some air under their sled.
+Mr. Flood was the kind of man who talked low, talked slow, and didn’t say too much.
+He wasn’t, for all that, above cracking a joke.

 “They’re on their own magic carpet ride,” I said.